PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/anomaly_detection.en.md

 comments: true
 ---

-# Unsupervised Anomaly Detection Module Development Tutorial
+# Unsupervised Anomaly Detection Module Tutorial

 ## I. Overview
 Unsupervised anomaly detection is a technology that automatically identifies and detects anomalies or rare samples that are significantly different from the majority of data in a dataset, without labels or with a small amount of labeled data.
 This technology is widely used in many fields such as industrial manufacturing quality control and medical diagnosis.